isomerpages/nea-cfhp/_about/Terms & Conditions.md

 </p>
 <p>4.&nbsp;&nbsp;&nbsp;&nbsp;The Climate Vouchers are only valid for the
-purchase of (i) eligible products that carry NEA's energy label and/or PUB's water efficiency label or (ii) LED lights,&nbsp;and&nbsp;direct current fans&nbsp;and induction stoves&nbsp;approved under the programme.&nbsp;</p>
+purchase of (i) eligible products that carry NEA's energy label and/or PUB's water efficiency label or (ii) LED lights, direct current fans&nbsp;and induction stoves&nbsp;approved under the programme.&nbsp;</p>
 <p>5.&nbsp;&nbsp;&nbsp;&nbsp; The Climate Vouchers can be redeemed at participating
 retailers’ stores.
 For a full list of retail stores and eligible products, please visit <a href="https://go.gov.sg/cv-spend" rel="noopener nofollow" target="_blank">https://go.gov.sg/cv-spend</a> and